“Looks Like Me” Statue of Rigdzin Jigme Lingpa

-The inscription at the bottom of the back reads:
+The inscription on the back of the statue reads:

 I bow at the feet of Rigdzin Jigme Lingpa, who is nondual with the Victorious Ones.

-All funds raised through the sale of these images will go to help Chönyi Ling to spread the teachings of the Vajrayana; to bring teachers from Bhutan, Tibet, India and Nepal to teach in the West; to build stupas; to support practitioners in meditation retreat (primarily in Tibet and Kham); and especially to help spread the lineage of the Longchen Nyinthik.
+All funds raised through the sale of these images will go to help Denver Dzogchen (Chönyi Ling) to spread the teachings of the Vajrayana; to continue to bring teachers from Bhutan, Tibet, India and Nepal to teach in the West; to build and place stupas; to support practitioners in meditation retreat (primarily in Tibet and Kham); and especially to help spread the lineage of the Longchen Nyingthig.